topada/DSLR-Timelapse-gphoto-RPI/README.md

 #the gphoto2 filename option allows timestamps like %Y %m %d %H %M %S
 gphoto2 --capture-image-and-download  --filename /home/pi/name.jpg
 ```
+### useful tips for timelapse capture
+I changed my DSLR Mode to Manual (M) and did all the setup on the DSLR, although its possible to controll ISO, shutter speed etc. with the gphoto library.
+It's even possible to access the battery level from the DSLR.

++ DSLR manual mode
++ turn OFF Auto White Balance (reduce flicker)
++ turn OFF Capture Preview in DSLR Settings (saves battery power)
++ reduce Capture Quality (e.g. JPEG NORMAL, small to save battery power)
++ avoid downloading the captured images (saves battery power)

 ### Example python script
 This is my example setup which is executed every minute from a crontab.
 Check out the call function of gphoto.